csci-1301/csci-1301.github.io/docs/getting_help.md

 Samuel Bailey:
 ~
     - <sambailey@augusta.edu>
-    - Responsible for Section C's lab.
+    - Responsible for Section A's lab.
-    - Also present during Section A and D's labs.
+    - Also present during Section C and D's labs.
     - The best way to reach me is through my discord [Discord](http://discordapp.com/users/233045391325528064) and email.
 I check both very often.
 I use   Teams sometimes, but the other two are the best way to reach me.
     - My office hours are currently undecided.
 I am waiting till I finalize other stuff before I put them in stone.
     - I am a IT student.
 I enjoy video games, reading books such as Brandon Sanders Mistborn, and I run the TTPRG Pathfinder 2e in my spare time.